vext01/theunixzoo-www/src/undergrad-projects-2013.md

 programming language grammars whilst avoiding ambiguity issues commonly associated with such compositions.
 Accompanying this research was an experimental implementation of a language-box-aware programmer's editor.
-The editor demonstrates language boxes for Java, SQL and an imaginary chemical language, but does not yet produce executable programs.
+The editor demonstrates language boxes for Java, Python, SQL and an imaginary chemical language, but does not yet produce executable programs.

 I propose that a student could extend the editor project to enable the